ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 {caption: "Figure 2-19.
 The result of processing a search pattern by `grep`", width: "100%"}
 ![grep error](images/BashShell/grep-error.png)

 Bash does not include hidden files and directories when it substitutes the pattern `*`.
 Therefore, the `grep` utility does not get them as input in our example.
 The search pattern for hidden files is `.*`.
 You can search for all kinds of files at once.
-Specify two templates separated by a space in this case.
+Specify two patterns separated by a space in this case.
 There is an example command:
 {line-numbers: false, format: Bash}
 ```
 grep "free software" * .*